The 35th International Agricultural Machinery Show in Obihiro

 - A prospective exhibitioner shall apply for exhibition to the Event Committee by filling out the designated application form and attaching photos and brief descriptions of the main items to be exhibited to the specialized form.

-- The number of booths allotted to an exhibitioner may be smaller than the number they requested if the total number of booths applied for is larger than the total number of booths available.
+- The maximum number of booths allotted to an exhibitioner is six.
+However, it may be smaller than the number they requested

-- The amount is the total fee for the booths an exhibitioner has been allotted from which the deposit is deducted.
+- The burden charge for the booths an exhibitioner has been allotted must be paid by March 31, 2022.

 - In principle, an exhibitioner’s cancellation or alteration of the exhibition will not be approved once their exhibition has been accepted.
 However, if the exhibitioner’s special circumstance is approved, the cancellation or alteration will be accepted.
 The Event Committee holds the right to re-allot the cancelled booths.